ethtri/SnapCase_App/Snapcase-Flow-Mockups/Flow-2-Status-and-Tracking/Mobile/Screen-3-Order-Status-Pending/snapcase-notes-delta-screen-3.md

 - Sticky banner gains `role="status"` with `aria-live="polite"` so copy updates announce without stealing focus.
 - Countdown text updates every second but only mutates visually every 5 seconds to reduce screen reader chatter; wrap in `aria-live="off"` and announce only on interval change.
 - Manual refresh sets `aria-busy` on the main content region; on completion toggle to `false`.
-- Ensure icon chips and buttons meet 44px touch targets, maintain 4.5:1 contrast (Snap Violet on tinted background uses `color: --snap-violet-dark` for text).
+- Ensure icon chips and buttons meet `var(--control-height)` touch targets, maintain 4.5:1 contrast (Snap Violet on tinted background uses `color: --snap-violet-dark` for text).
 - Respect `prefers-reduced-motion`: replace spinner with static progress dots and remove fade-in animations for banner updates.

 ### E) Copy & Voice